ken107/databind-js/README.md

 }
 ```

 You use the bind-param directive to pass data into your view.
+These params actually become properties of `this`, so you can bind to them as `#name` and refer to them in your controller code as `this.name`.

-Usually you load your templates from an external file, in which case you need to turn `autoBind` off and turn it back on after they're loaded.
+Normally you load your templates from an external file.
+If this is the case, you will need to disable the `autoBind` function, and re-enable it once your templates have finished loading and are ready to be used.
 See the following example for how to do that.

 http://rawgit.com/ken107/kenna-js/master/examples/todolist2/todo.html

-### ADVANCED
+## Customization

 View the [wiki](https://github.com/ken107/kenna-js/wiki/Advanced) to learn about advanced functions such as defining custom directives, changing the names of binding directives, or calling dataBind manually.

-# The Model
+# Push Model
+A Push Model is one that sits on the server and push changes to its clients.
+A Push Model is useful in live applications, where it's necessary to have a synchronized view state across all clients.

-The supermodel.js is a Node app that provides MVC-Model as a service.
-You use this to host a model that is shared between your clients.
-For example, in an MVC chat application, your chat log resides on the server.
-Each chat client keeps a copy of the chat log that is kept synchronized with the server via a PUB/SUB mechanism.
-The controller, residing on the server, receives new chat messages from clients and append them to the chat log.
+Chat is a good example.
+In an MVC chat application, your chat log lives on the server.
+Each chat client has a copy of the chat log that is kept synchronized with the server via a PUB/SUB mechanism.
+The controller (also on server) receives new chat messages from clients and append them to the chat log.

-Note the difference with an Angular-Firebase solution, where the controller resides with the view.
-Kenna believes that the controller naturally should reside with the part of the model which it controls.
-Benefits include server-side validation and better concurrency control.
+Our Push Model implementation is a Node app called "supermodel".
+It uses `Object.observe` to monitor change (requires Node 0.11.13 or higher).
 ```
   Usage: supermodel [options] <controller.js>